swstack/msse-5831-embedded-systems/README.md

 Class assignments for SENG-5831 (Embedded Systems) at the University of Minnesota.

-# Lab 1

-Counters, Timers and Scheduling.
+# Lab 1: Counters, Timers and Scheduling

 [Code and README.](lab1/)

-# Lab 2

-PID Motor Controller.
+# Lab 2: PID Motor Controller

 [Code and README.](lab2/)

-# HW 1

-Push buttons to modify LED functionality.
+# HW 1: Push buttons to modify LED functionality

 __Button A Requirements:__